MMV-Lab/mmv_h4tracks/README.md

 ### Segmentation

 For segmentation, we use the state of the art instance segmentation method Cellpose.
-We provide one (/several??) model that we trained and has proven successful for our data ([see more information](https://doi.org/10.1038/s41467-023-43765-3)).
+We provide a model that we trained and has proven successful for our application ([see more information](https://doi.org/10.1038/s41467-023-43765-3)).

 (...)